nmougino/ls/README.md

 * -u : Use time of last access, instead of last modification of the file for sorting (-t) or long printing (-l).

+* -U : Use time of file creation, instead of last modification for sorting (-t) or long output (-l).

+#### Details:

+Instead of using -t in addition of -u and -U to use them, ./ft_ls can directly use -u and -U to sort files without have to put -t.